cj-praveen/YouTube-Music-API/README.md

+# YouTubeMusicAPI
+The search API for YouTube Music.

 ## Installation:
 - Python 3.6 or later is required.
 - First, please make sure that the latest pip version is installed in your working environment.